We are improving our website to give you a better experience. Take a look around – things may have moved since your last visit.

 Catchment area: 39 km²

 Dams Safety NSW requires all owners of declared dams to submit an Annual Dams Safety Standards Report.
-The reports are required to determine compliance with Dams Safety Regulation 2019, and 2022.
-This is the first year that dam owners must submit these reports.
+The reports are required to provide information on a dam owner’s level of compliance with the Dams Safety Regulation 2019.
+The report also provides important information to Dams Safety NSW to enable them to prioritise compliance activities.

 A catchment is an area where water is funnelled by the natural landscape into a creek, river, lake, into the groundwater system or to the ocean.
 Managing and protecting our catchments effectively is a key process for ensuring good raw water quality.
 The fewer contaminants reaching water in our dams, the fewer our treatment processes have to take out.